CompGenomeLab/PHACT/CAGI6_HMBS/README.md

-This folder contains the data and codes required to reproduce the results at CAGI6 HMBS challenge.
+** This folder contains the data and code required to reproduce the results of the CAGI6 HMBS challenge. **

 The experimental data is obtained from [MaveDB](https://www.mavedb.org/#/experiments/urn:mavedb:00000108-a).
-As mentioned in Zhang et al., 2024, we excluded mutations with experimental scores over 1.36.
+As mentioned in Zhang et al. (2024), mutations with experimental scores over 1.36 were excluded.

-PHACT score for 3,023 proteins is already available in the following link: [PHACT data](https://aperta.ulakbim.gov.tr/record/240637) since **18/10/2022**.
+PHACT scores for 3,023 proteins have been available since **18/10/2022** at the following link: [PHACT data](https://aperta.ulakbim.gov.tr/record/240637).
+Details on how these scores were computed, including the pseudocode of the PHACT approach, can be found in the [PHACT paper](https://doi.org/10.1093/molbev/msac114).

-The PHACT data is uploaded on .

-We participated the CAGI6 HMBS challenge with the draft version of our approach.
-In the published version, we reproduced the results used in the challange to decide whether an algorithm is successful.
-The rank-based results are given in Table 1.
+We participated in the CAGI6 HMBS challenge with a draft version of our approach.
+In the published version, we considered both position diversity and implemented a scaling approach on the final score.
+These results were used in the challenge to assess algorithm success.
+The rank-based results are presented in the table below:

 <p align="center">
   <img src="images/Table.png" alt="Alt text" width="500"/>
 </p>

+As shown in the table, PHACT outperformed both our draft algorithm and PolyPhen-2, as well as the baseline approach.